liammcluckie/cbd-shield/README.md

     - The ability for users to leave reviews for products and allow these users to have CRUD functionality over their own reviews.

-    - Testimonials of the brand and products.

     - This website will include pages such as;
         - Homepage
-        - Events Page
+        - Blog Page
         - Products page - organised into product types/categories
         - FAQ Page
         - Profile page
         - Register/login page
-        - Contact page
         - Relevant purchasing pages - cart, checkout etc

 - **The features and content in the initial design plan that are of a lower priority and may not be including in this build are;**

     - Related/recommended products to be displayed whilst viewing certain products.

-    - A blog page that contains all the latest news.
+    - Testimonials of the brand and products.

+    - New/special product carousels.

     - A gallery section containing products and these products in use.